Scandinavian Capital Exchange

 SCE Commodities ApS, Copenhagen

 Established in 1977, as commodity broker and dealer.
-The company provided commodity hedging on the New York, Chicago and London commodity exchanges for various Danish and Scandinavian companies, including companies such as FDB, Aarhus Oliefabrik and large coffee importers.
+The company provided commodity hedging on the New York, Chicago and London commodity exchanges for various Danish and Scandinavian companies, including companies such as FDB, Aarhus Oliefabrik and the largest coffee importers in Scandinavia.

 In addition to this, the company operated various educational seminars to teach companies how to hedge their liabilities with regards to commodity requirements.
 We even had seminars for the Finish company Nokia, which was a paper mill and cable company, using metals at the time.
-The company worked with the major Danish financial newspaper Børsen, and actively participated in the Børsen Seminars for several years.
+The company worked with the major Danish financial newspaper Børsen, and actively participated in the Børsen Seminars for several years where we saw during the years the attendance of many of the largest companies in Scandinavia.

 ScanCapital A/S Copenhagen (1975)

-An investment trust, one of the first in Scandinavia to invest and trade in commodities ranging from oil, copper, zinc and silver to coffee and sugar.
+An investment trust, one of the first in Scandinavia to invest and trade in commodities ranging from oil, copper, zinc, palladium, rhodium and silver to coffee and sugar.
 It was only possible at the time, due to exchange control, to act as a commodity dealer, trading both the physical and futures markets.

 It was also the aim of the company to invest in strategic metals such as Titanium, Zirconium, Chromium and Manganese when the markets become more transparent.
 This was the first investment trust of its kind in Scandinavia.
 (A New Commodity Boom) A company brochure from 1975 made for our investment trust